HOME

 Branch Images © Barclays Ref 0030-0284

-Whitegate Drive is the third Blackpool central branch.
-Next comes South shore, and finally Lytham Road, giving Martins Bank a comprehensive coverage of the area.
+Whitegate Drive is the third central Blackpool branch.
+Next comes South Shore, and finally Lytham Road, giving Martins Bank a comprehensive coverage of the area.
 Not all of these branches are lucky enough to survive the merger with Barclays, and today only Whitegate Drive flies the flag for Martins.
 North Shore and South Shore even close their doors early, in June 1969.

 The Standards are set…

 1937 Blackpool Clifton street Exterior Carved Date - BGA Ref 30-0284The date is “set in stone” to provide a permanent record of the establishment of this branch for all to see.
-In 1923, the building No 22 Clifton Street is a major undertaking, and we are grateful to friend of the Archive Pauline Lai, and to the Blackpool Gazette and Herald for the following article published 31 May 1923, featuring the building work about to take place in Clifton Street that will produce Martins’ main Blackpool branch.
+In 1923, the building No 22 Clifton Street is a major undertaking, and we are grateful to friend of the Archive Pauline Lai, and to our friends at the Blackpool Gazette and Herald for the following article published 31 May 1923, featuring the building work about to take place in Clifton Street that will produce Martins’ main Blackpool branch.

 Sep 1.jpg